marina101/infinity_calculator/README.md

-infinity_calculator
+#infinity_calculator#

-Infinity scientific calculator for computing transcendental functions - a software engineering group project - IN PROGRESS Using the Calculator
+Infinity scientific calculator for computing transcendental functions - a software engineering group project Using the Calculator
-Table of Contents
+#Table of Contents#

     Starting the calculator
     Entering numbers
     Doing calculations

-Starting the calculator
+#Starting the calculator#

 To start the calculator, press the calculator icon on the Android app screen.

-Entering numbers
+#Entering numbers#

 When entering a number, pressing +/- will change the sign of the number.
 Pressing . place the decimal point in that number.

-Doing calculations
+#Doing calculations#

 To do a calculation, follow these steps: